The Grumbleweeds Radio Show: On television (1983-1988)

-A full first series of six programmes followed on 5 May 1984, followed by two Christmas specials and a second series in 1985.
-From 1986 the show was retitled "The Grumbleweeds Show", although these are incorrectly listed in the ITN Archive as "The Grumbleweeds Radio Show".
+A full first series of seven programmes followed on 12 May 1984, followed by a second series of seven on 13th April 1985 and a Christmas special.
+From the third series on 25th January 1986 the show was retitled "The Grumbleweeds Show", and ran for five episodes.
+The fourth series, comprising six shows, followed on 12th July the same year and the group enjoyed an hour long special celebrating 60 years of TV, on 7th October.

 Additional regular performers included the "Grumblegirls" (models Sally Wilde, Tracey Dixon and Mandy Montgomery) who usually played overtly sexy female roles, while, as with Monty Python, the roles of older women would usually be played by the men (in drag).

 Popular cabaret artists such as Madeline Bell made occasional guest appearances on the show, attempting to perform while being distracted by a cast of oddball characters who appeared on stage one by one.
 These included a myopic park-keeper (played by Robin) dribbling Pot Noodle down his chin, the Milky Bar Kid (Albert, who removed his dentures to play the character) and an outsized Demis Roussos (Maurice), wearing deely-boppers which, when pulled, would launch him into the air amid clouds of smoke.

 The group played it straight for three or four minutes each week, performing songs generally written by Maurice or Carl (the band's two guitarists) with Robin on drums, Graham on bass guitar and Albert on keyboards, although the band often swapped instruments.

-The fifth series, which began in April 1987, saw a number of changes to the format.
+When the series returned on April 18th 1987, there were a number of changes to the format.
 The group filmed sketches on location in addition to the studio-based material.
-A new studio set, built in 1986 for an hour-long special, made a full time appearance and the group's self-performed theme song "We Are the Grumbleweeds" was replaced with a big band version.
-The Sutcliffe brothers decided to leave the group in 1987, with their places taken by backing musicians for the final few television shows.
-The final programme was transmitted on 9 July 1988.
+A new studio set, built in 1986 for the hour-long special, made a full time appearance and the group's self-performed theme song "We Are the Grumbleweeds" was replaced with a big band version.
+The Sutcliffe brothers decided to leave the group toward the end of the series, with their places taken by backing musicians for the final few shows.
+The final programme, a 45-minute special, was transmitted on 9 July 1988.

 The TV series also spun off into a book, The Grumbleweeds Scrap Book (ISBN 0708831540), and a long-playing album of songs, Let The Good Times Roll (of which only two band-penned songs, "A Woman's Intuition" and "It's Party Time" appeared and had featured in the television series) was released on K-Tel Records in 1986.
 The programmes have yet to be released commercially.